 Stroke travel insurance

-Why it’s important to cover your Ischaemic or Haemorrhagic stroke
+Why is it important to cover your Ischaemic or Haemorrhagic stroke?

 If you’ve had a stroke in the past, obtaining suitable travel insurance to cover your medical condition for a holiday abroad can be difficult.
 Some insurers may decline to cover you or charge you extra to take out a policy, even if you have made a full recovery.